Lea23VC/laravel-serverless-aigisbot/README.md

 ## Filament Dashboard

-Games in the games' dashboard can be filtered by consoles, and search it by name.
-They can also be ordered by name.
+The Serverless Discord bot introduces a robust game management dashboard, seamlessly integrated with Filament, a feature-rich admin panel tailored for Laravel applications.
+This dashboard empowers users to effortlessly oversee their game collections, facilitating intuitive tasks such as adding, editing, and removing game entries.
+Filament's capabilities enhance control and streamline the management of game libraries.

+### Key Features
+- **Filtering and Searching**: Users can conveniently filter games by consoles and perform name-based searches, simplifying the process of locating specific titles.

+- **Sorting Functionality**: The dashboard offers a straightforward means of arranging game entries alphabetically by name.

+- **Game Preview**: A well-structured dashboard interface provides users with an informative overview of their game collection.

+### Dashboard Screenshots

 ![Games' dashboard](docs/filament/games_dashboard.png)

 ![Alt text](docs/filament/games_view.png)

-Games can be added, deleted and edited with some extra info, like region and even boxart.
+Users can edit game entries, including additional details like region and box art.

 ![Alt text](docs/filament/games_edit.png)

+### Usage
+1. Users log into the Filament-powered dashboard using their credentials.
+2. The "Games" section grants access to the user's game collection.
+3. The dashboard's filtering, searching, and sorting functionalities help users quickly pinpoint specific games.
+4. Users can seamlessly perform actions like adding, editing, or deleting game entries, while providing supplemental data such as region and box art.

 ## GraphQL API

-Games can be retrieved using GraphQL API, but users need to be authenticated.
-The authentication is using Sanctum.
-The current endpoint is: https://roms.aigisbot.xyz/graphql

-- Queries:
-  - games: get list of games by name (TODO: add more filters)
+The Discord bot introduces a GraphQL API tailored for accessing game data, creating a seamless experience for retrieving valuable information from the vast game collection.
+However, user authentication is a prerequisite to utilize this feature.
+The authentication mechanism is established using Sanctum, ensuring secure access to the API.
+The API endpoint for these operations is currently available at: https://roms.aigisbot.xyz/graphql.

+### Queries

+- **Games**: Users can retrieve a list of games by name, offering a preliminary means of exploring the extensive game catalog.
+(Note: Additional filters will be integrated in the future to enhance search capabilities.)

-- Mutations:
+### Mutations:
-  - Login: authenticate the user, return the user's info a its authorization token.
+- **Login**: Users can authenticate themselves via the "Login" mutation, providing necessary credentials.
+This process yields the user's pertinent details along with an authorization token.

-  - Logout: logout user and invalidate their current token.
+- **Logout**: When necessary, users can employ the "Logout" mutation to log out of their account, effectively invalidating their current authorization token.

 ## About Laravel